History of Zamość: Renaissance town

-Zamoyski Family Fee Tail budded immediately and the person responsible for this was the founder of this fortes.
-It is doubtlessly the evidence of the connection of Poland with the European culture as well as the world culture.

 The news about the privileges and the benefits for the settlers made other people to come to the city.
 Firstly, the privileges were only for the Catholics who settled down in Zamość, however it caused the lack of the newcomers.
 It wasn't what Zamoyski was hoping for.
 In order to change that situation in the city on 30 April 1585 Armenians got the permission to settle down in Zamość.
 The other documents from 26 February 1588 and 10th 1589 also enabled Sephardic Jews and Greeks to settle in the city.
-The Sephardic Jews got the privilege to live on Szewska street and to build the synagogue.
+The Sephardic Jews got the privilege to live on Szewska street and to build a synagogue.
+Around 1590–1591 the first Scottish immigrant obtained citizenship in Zamość, and by the mid-17th century, the Scottish community had grown to 25 permanent residents, and 25 to 30 temporary residents, including students of the Zamoyski Academy.

-In 1589 Zamość became the capital of the city- Zamoyski Family Fee Tail formed by Jan Zamoyski and submitted by the Parliament of the republic of Poland.
-In 1591 there were 275 houses in Zamość, including 217 buildings in the center, 32 on the Lviv and Lublin suburbs.

-Between years 1580 and 1590 Zamość was a huge construction site: the construction of the palace, arsenal, townhouses, the wooden Holy Cross church was proceeding as well as the earthworks on the fortifications began.

-Zamość played great strategical and economic roles.
-It was the center of culture and science, mostly thanks to Zamojski Academy and the printery related to it.